-Experienced Turbo Debugger users Users familiar with Turbo Debugger should read the "New features and changes for version 4.0" section on page 2 to get an overview of items new to this release.
-Experienced users should also read Chapter 2, "Installing and configuring Turbo Debugger," which lists the files installed with Turbo
+Experienced Turbo Debugger users

-Debugger.
-Experienced users should also read "Turbo Debugger's special features" on page 44, which describes the features that make Turbo Debugger especially easy to use.
+Users familiar with Turbo Debugger should read the "New features and changes for version 5.x" on page 2 to get an overview of items new to this release.
+Experienced users should also read Chapter 2, "Starting Turbo Debugger and running your program," which lists the files installed with Turbo Debugger.
+In addition, you should also read "Turbo Debugger's special features" on page 39, which describes the features that make Turbo Debugger especially easy to use.
 Even experienced Turbo Debugger users might be surprised at some of the features they've previously overlooked.